erikjchan/ballroom/README.md

     * Response  :   {}

-* Get a Payment Record for a Competition and Competitor
+* Get the Payment Record for a Competition and Competitor
     * URL       :   /api/payment_records/:competitionid/:competitorid
     * Method    :   GET
     * Request   :